tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![multi-index-last](Images/multi-index-last.png)

-* Because multi-indexing involves grouping data, an aggregation can be applied against the data.
-A common example is the `mean` function for calculating average.
+* Because multi-indexing involves grouping data, aggregation can be applied against the data.
+A common example is the `mean` function for calculating the average.
 This is an alternative to using the `first` and `last` functions.
 Because aggregate functions are being used, outputs represent summarized/aggregated records.

   ![multi_index_agg.png](Images/multi_index_agg.png)

 * The `loc` function can be used to slice data from a DataFrame with multiple indexes.

-  * While not all indexes are required to be passed, the top level index needs to be specified (e.g., `year`).
+  * While not all indexes are required to be passed, the top-level index needs to be specified (e.g., `year`).

   * When all indexes are passed to the `loc` function, only one record will be returned.
 If fewer than all indexes are provided, more than one record of data will be output.